 Science at their home is fun.
 Aimee has recently purchased the curriculum Supercharged Science which keeps her kids excited to do the experiments.
 Since her curriculum is so eclectic, the curriculum list isn’t set in stone and she uses what works for them.

 Homeschooling Inside and Outside the Home

 One thing that helps Aimee keep things going is by having her oldest attend a private school part-time.
 They also attend a Commonwealth homeschooling group in town every week that is a great boost to the children’s development and Aimee’s sanity.
 Her children are inspired to do many things from attending Commonwealth.
 They learn Shakespeare, read books, write papers, and attend an art class by a professional artist.

-They also focus on science, do math, AND they have a great time making friends and improving their social interactions and relationships.
+They also focus on science, do the math, AND they have a great time making friends and improving their social interactions and relationships.
 To Aimee, the families involved with the group are spectacular.
-There is also a Mom’s Class that meets during Commonwealth to help the mothers/fathers continue to increase their own learning and progression.
+There is also a Mom's Class that meets during Commonwealth to help the mothers/fathers continue to increase their own learning and progression.

 A Day In the Life of This Homeschooling Family

 Their daily schedule varies.
 On the days that they don't have school (while Aimee attends college one day a week) or Commonwealth, they wake up and make beds.
 She has to have the beds made, or she will fall apart.
 Next they eat breakfast, everyone cleans up the dishes (sometimes it's just her!), and then they all get dressed.
 Everyone is usually ready for the day and sitting down by around 8:30 a.m. or sometimes 9 a.m. for their morning devotional.